• facebook

 Keep following our blogs to seek all sorts of help regarding the cloud environment – Microsoft 365.

-Migrating Distribution Lists to Office 365 Groups entails a complex process.
-Therefore, it’s advisable to perform a backup of your Office 365 data prior to the migration.
-You can achieve this by utilizing the Kernel Export Office 365 to PST tool, which allows you to comprehensively back up all data, including mailboxes, public folders, archive mailboxes, calendars, contacts, and more, into PST files.
-Importantly, this tool is compatible with all Office 365 plans.
+Migration of Distribution Lists to Office 365 Groups is a complex process.
+So, better you backup the Office 365 data before the migration.
+You can use Kernel Export Office 365 to PST tool to backup the Office 365 data.
+With this tool, you can back up all the data including mailboxes, public folders, archive mailboxes, calendar, contacts, and much more to PST files.
+Also, it works with all Office 365 plans.

 • This software offers incremental and full backup options.
 With incremental backup, only new or changed files are backed up, which saves time and storage space.